probabilistic-numerics/probnum/docs/source/index.rst

 ProbNum is a Python toolkit for solving numerical problems in linear algebra, optimization, quadrature and differential equations.
-ProbNum solvers not only estimate the solution of the numerical problem, but also its uncertainty (the error) which certainly arises from finite computational resources, discretization, and stochastic input.
+ProbNum solvers not only estimate the solution of the numerical problem, but also its uncertainty (error) which arises from finite computational resources, discretization, and stochastic input.
+These uncertainties can be used in downstream decisions.

 Currently, available solvers are: